WP-API/menus-endpoints/README.md

-# wp-api-menus-endpoints
+# WP-API: Nav Menus and Widgets Endpoints

-WordPress Menus Endpoints Feature Plugin
+Feature plugin for Nav Menus and Widgets Endpoints